6ersan/baize/content/zh/home/projects.md

 # This file represents a page section.
 headless: true
-active: false
+active: true
 # Order that this section appears on the page.
-weight: 65
+weight: 40

-title: Projects
+title: 项目
 subtitle: ''

 content: